- 2023 Pet Sitting and Dog Walking Rates: The Definitive Guide to Establishing Your Fees

 Both categories are further divided by time:

 It's worth noting that these time-based services are typically applicable to all types of pets, such as cats, dogs, birds, chickens, horses, cows, and more.
+In some cases, cat sitters may charge additional fees for litter boxes, or offer a lower rate for their overnight pet sitting compared to other animals.
 Additionally, it's common to consider travel time and weather conditions when scheduling services, which may be designated by time of day (such as "morning" or "afternoon") rather than specific arrival times (such as "9 am" or "1 pm").

 As an established industry, there are numerous best practices to follow when offering pet sitting and dog walking services.
 Many pet sitting software providers catering to this industry offer easy-to-use setups that include standard options to ensure you're keeping up with industry norms.